srikantrao/MSDetect/README.md

  - `--patient_file_path`
      - Path to patient health information file.
  - `--model_path`
     - Path to which the model should be saved.
-By default it gets saved in the `params` folder.
+By default it gets saved in the `models` folder.
 - `model_name`
     - Model name of the saved model.
  - `--num_layers`